Hackiwha-Drifters/backend/README.md

 ## Description

 This project serves as the backend for [brief description of your project].
-It utilizes Node.js, Express, MongoDB, and integrates the Chatbot functionality using the Gemini API to [mention what your backend does or its purpose].
+It utilizes Node.js, Express, MongoDB, and integrates the Chatbot functionality using the Gemini API to chat with the patint and propose solutions like visiting a specialite doctor.

 ## Table of Contents